 Dancing to Rhythm and Melody in Milonguero Style

-Rhythm, the duration and accents in music characterized by regular and interrupted beats, is the most essential element in music, which can exist without melody, as in the drumbeats of primitive music.
-Rhythm is what causes us to dance because we naturally step on the pulses of the music (see Tango Music and Its Danceability).
+Rhythm, defined as the duration and accents in music characterized by regular and interrupted beats, is the most essential element of music.
+It can exist independently of melody, as exemplified by the drumbeats in primitive music.
+Rhythm compels us to dance, as we instinctively step to the pulses of the music (see Tango Music and Its Danceability).

-But music is more than rhythm.
-It also has melody, the sweet, continuous and flowing tone that adds feelings, beauty and fludity to music.
-Melody is what makes our movement emotional, smooth and graceful, as we try to express the feeling, fluency and beauty of the melody.
+However, music is more than just rhythm.
+It also encompasses melody—the sweet, continuous, and flowing tone that adds emotion, beauty, and fluidity to music.
+Melody inspires movement that is emotional, smooth, and graceful, as we strive to express the feeling, fluency, and elegance it conveys.

-Some tango songs, such as Di Sarli's and D'Arienzo's, are more rhythmic and easy to dance to.
-Others, such as Pugliese's and Troilo's, are more melodic and difficult to follow.
-Rhythmic music is best for the milonguero style of tango danced in close embrace because it facilitates the pulsatory and synchronous movements of the two connected bodies, generating a sensation that is both intimate and pleasurable, which makes the style popular among feeling-oriented dancers.
+Some tango songs, such as those by Di Sarli and D'Arienzo, are more rhythmic and easier to dance to, while others, like those by Pugliese and Troilo, are more melodic and challenging to follow.
+Rhythmic music is particularly suited to the milonguero style of tango, danced in close embrace, as it facilitates the pulsating and synchronous movements of the two connected bodies.
+This creates a sensation that is both intimate and pleasurable, making the style especially appealing to dancers who prioritize emotional connection and feeling.

-Melodic music is best suited to the Villa Urquiza style of tango danced in a loose embrace in favor of flashy performance, because it facilitates improvisational rather than rhythmic movements.
-The style, often being described as stylish, fancy and showy, appeals to movement-oriented dancers (see The Styles of Tango).
+Melodic music is best suited to the Villa Urquiza style of tango, danced in a loose embrace that emphasizes flashy performance, as it facilitates improvisational rather than rhythmic movements.
+Often described as stylish, elegant, and showy, this style appeals to dancers who focus on movement and visual impact (see The Styles of Tango).

-The milonguero style is the dominant style in Argentina, Uruguay, Span and Italy due to the cultural ties between these countries (see Tango: Historical and Cultural Impacts).
-In recent years it is also gaining popularity in other parts of the world.
-The following video is a good representation of this style.
+The milonguero style is the dominant form of tango in Argentina, Uruguay, Spain, and Italy, largely due to the cultural ties between these countries (see Tango: Historical and Cultural Impacts).
+In recent years, it has also been gaining popularity in other parts of the world.
+The following video provides an excellent representation of this style.

-This video has been used by this blogger before, so you may have watched it already.
-But for the purpose of explaining how the milonguero style is danced, I want to call your attention again to the fragments highlighted below.
+This video has been shared by this blogger before, so you may have already watched it.
+However, to illustrate how the milonguero style is danced, I’d like to draw your attention again to the highlighted fragments below.

 17:24 - 17:50 (26 seconds)

-This fragment is a classic example of how the milonguero style is danced.
-It is danced in simple and rhythmic steps.
-Please note the rhythmic pattern used by the couple.
-It sounds like: 1 and 2 and 3 and 4 and, 5 6 7 and 8 9 10 and, or: slow and slow and slow and slow and, quick quick quick and quick quick quick and.
-The steps are simple, but the speed, direction and length of the steps are varied.
-Most steps are small, occasionally a big step weaves in, and forward step, side step, back step, rock step and turn are blended to make the choreography interesting.
+This fragment is a classic example of how the milonguero style is danced—it is danced with simple and rhythmic steps.
+Take note of the rhythmic pattern used by the couple, which sounds like: 1 and 2 and 3 and 4 and, 5 6 7 and 8 9 10 and, or slow and slow and slow and slow and, quick quick quick and quick quick quick and.
+The choreography may be simple, but the speed, direction, and length of the steps are varied.
+Most steps are small, with the occasional large step woven in.
+Forward, side, and back steps, as well as rock steps and turns, are seamlessly blended to make the dance captivating.

-As you can see, although simple, the dance is mesmeric.
-The woman obviously is intoxicated with it.
-She snugs in his arms and dances in complete agreement with him, totally comfortable with everything he leads her to do no matter how simple it is, and does not act in excess of her role to cause complication, noises and disharmony.
-Her steps are simple and inconspicuous.
-No adornment is made to impress.
-Her attention is on the music and feelings.
-One can tell from her facial expression the power of such simple and rhythmic motions.
+As you can see, while simple, the dance is mesmerizing.
+The woman seems deeply absorbed in it—nestling in his arms and dancing in complete harmony with him.
+She remains entirely comfortable with every movement he leads, no matter how simple, and does not go beyond her role to add unnecessary complexity, noise, or discord.
+Her steps are subtle and unobtrusive, with no embellishments aimed at impressing others.
+Her focus is entirely on the music and the emotions it evokes.
+From her facial expression, one can clearly see the profound power of such simple and rhythmic motions.

 1:10 - 1:38 (28 seconds) and 13:40 - 14:04 (24 seconds)

-If these are the representations of the milonguero style, then our tango, although danced in close embrace, is not the milonguero style.
-The tango that most Americans dance is too fancy, less rhythmic, less coherent, and not synchronized.
-Even the music played in our milongas is often too melodic, reflecting only our perception of tango.
+If these are true representations of the milonguero style, then our tango—though danced in close embrace—does not align with this style.
+The tango that most Americans dance tends to be overly elaborate, less rhythmic, less cohesive, and not well-synchronized.
+Even the music played at our milongas is often too melodic, reflecting only our interpretation of tango.

-I don't think myself, or even a milonguero, can dance the milonguero style with most women in this country, because that degree of coherence takes a woman who is well versed in synchronization (see Driving and Synchronization).
-In order to dance as one body with the man, the woman must overcome her independence, ego, habit of acting on her own, and desire to show off, surrender herself to the man and follow him unconditionally.
+I doubt that I, or even a milonguero, could truly dance the milonguero style with most women in this country, as achieving that level of cohesion requires a partner well-versed in synchronization (see Driving and Synchronization).
+To dance as one body with the man, the woman must relinquish her independence, ego, habit of acting on her own, and desire to stand out.
+She must surrender herself to the man and follow him unconditionally.

-I mention this because many women in this country hold a different philosophy.
-They do not buy the idea of surrender, obedience and submission, and are not comfortable with intimacy with men.
-Their femininity, or "gentle and quiet soul" as the Bible put it, has been corrupted by ideologies that encourage women to be self-centered, rebellious, independent, individualistic, disagreeable and aggressive.
-They only know how to be themselves, but don't know how to be one with another person.
-They try too hard to impress but overlook the one thing that a woman must do well first in tango dancing: surrender.
-Consequently, they miss out the magic that tango can offer them.
+I bring this up because many women in this country seem to hold a different philosophy.
+They reject the notions of surrender, obedience, and submission, and are often uncomfortable with intimacy with men.
+Their femininity—or "gentle and quiet soul," as the Bible puts it—has been influenced by ideologies that promote self-centeredness, independence, individualism, disagreement, rebellion, and aggression.
+They only know how to be themselves but don't know how to be one with another person.
+They try too hard to impress but overlook the one thing that a woman must do well first in tango dancing—surrender.
+Consequently, they miss out the magic that tango offers them.

 5:45 - 6:13 (28 seconds) and 18:40 - 19:15 (35 seconds)